-- (5) Set the reference cartridge into the yellow ink cartridge position. - (6) Close the scanner cover.
+- (5) Set the reference cartridge into the yellow ink cartridge position. - (6) Close the top cover and control panel.

 The FAX machine shows the "-INKEMP CHECK-" and starts setting the sensing level for the reference cartridge.

 If the machine completes setting normally, it beeps and displays the "INKEMP TST:OK!."
 If it fails, the "INKEMP F.EMP:NG!" appears, so press the Stop/Exit key and go back to step (2).